Oluwapelumi99/Cuppy-s-restaurant/README.md

 - If the user chooses to edit the booking, example of a booking is shown below:
 <img width="1709" alt="Screenshot 2024-10-11 at 02 28 27" src="https://github.com/user-attachments/assets/46f175c6-2073-4b5c-8ae3-954bcf89ba14">

-- If user chooses to edit this boking, it takes them to the booking form and creates an instance of the booking in the form so the form is already prepopulated with the old details like the image below:
+- If user chooses to edit this booking, it takes them to the booking form and creates an instance of the booking in the form so the form is already prepopulated with the old details like the image below:
 <img width="1705" alt="Screenshot 2024-10-11 at 02 31 45" src="https://github.com/user-attachments/assets/29544960-6bf1-4142-b607-7abe882d3c83">

 - Once booking has been updated, it directs to the home page and displays a success message.
 As seen below: